This tutorial covers:

-AWS Cloud Development Kit (AWS CDK) is an open-source framework that allows you to use the programming language of your choice to define and deploy your cloud resources.
-AWS CDK is an infrastructure as code (IaC) solution, similar to Terraform, that lets you use the expressive power of object-oriented programming languages to define your cloud resources.
-The AWS CDK framework provides libraries in most of the popular programming languages for all the major AWS services.
-You can use these libraries to easily define a cloud application stack for your entire system.
+This is the second tutorial in a two-part series.
+You can also learn how to automate AWS Lambda function deployments to AWS CDK.
+AWS Cloud Development Kit (AWS CDK) is an open-source framework that allows you to use the programming language you choose to define and deploy your cloud resources.
+AWS CDK is an infrastructure-as-code (IAC) solution similar to Terraform that lets you use the expressive power of object-oriented programming languages to define your cloud resources.
+The AWS CDK framework provides libraries in most popular programming languages for all the major AWS services.
+You can use the AWS CDK framework to easily define a cloud application stack for your entire system.
 It eliminates context switching and helps accelerate the development process.
-Developers do not need to learn a new programming language or a new tool to benefit from AWS CDK.
+Developers save time because they don’t need to learn a new programming language or a new tool to benefit from AWS CDK.

 Prerequisites